Camera uploads is a feature that automatically uploads photos and videos from your phone or tablet.

 Why do I see someone else’s photos in my Camera Uploads folder?

-If you’re seeing someone else’s photos in your Camera Uploads folder, you have a couple of options:
+If you see someone else’s photos in your Camera Uploads folder, you can:

 How did these photos get there in the first place?

 When you connect a phone or tablet to a computer with the Dropbox desktop application, a pop-up asks if you want to use camera uploads.
 So, for example, if someone used your computer to charge their phone, they may have clicked OK to that pop-up without realizing it.

 How can I find out who uploaded their photos to my account?

 To find out who uploaded photos to your account: